TheLucas777/ubisoft-api/README.md

 To access this data, you must provide some Ubisoft accounts (email and password) to authenticate and work with Ubisoft APIs.

-⚠️ **Note:**
-Do not use your primary Ubisoft account.
+> Do not use your primary Ubisoft account.
 We take no responsibility for anything that might happen to given accounts in the future.

 The Ubisoft APIs we use in this package are not stable.
 Your application might suddenly break, if Ubisoft changes something in the future, so you must always keep your application up-to-date.